andrew/ultimate-awesome/README.md

 - [awesome-newsletters](https://github.com/mpron/awesome-newsletters) - A curated list of developer newsletters (e.g. NoSQL Weekly, Python Weekly, etc.).
 - [bitcoin-ponzi](https://github.com/openblockchains/bitcoin-ponzi) - Yes, Bitcoin Is a Ponzi - Learn How the Investment Fraud Works  ++ Bitcoin Mining Is an Environmental Disaster - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest - The Bigger the Lies the Better - To the Moon!
 Number Go Up!
 Will Quadruple to $100 000 in 2021! - When Will the Music Stop?
 (Hint: Try to Cash Out) - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL.
 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .
-- [writingvim](https://github.com/phantomdiorama/writingvim) - :memo: An awesome-ish list of vim for writers.
 - [awesome-indie-android-apps](https://github.com/ramakanthd92/awesome-indie-android-apps) - A curated list & timeline of awesome android apps by indie developers / solopreneurs .
 - [Road2R](https://github.com/Ronlee12355/Road2R) - A curated list of amazingly awesome R libraries, resources and package collection.
 - [awesome-staff-plus-engineering](https://github.com/staffeng42/awesome-staff-plus-engineering) - An awesome list that curates awesome resources on Staff Engineering.